 What does it look like?
-Stocky, arboreal marsupial, with thick greyish fur (shorter and paler in north, and longer and more brownish in south).
+The Koala is a stocky, arboreal marsupial, with thick greyish fur (shorter and paler in north, and longer and more brownish in south).
 Ears round and woolly, and nose smooth, black and vertically oval-shaped.

 Where is it found?
 Eastern Australia, from north-eastern Qld (south of Cape York Peninsula), through central and eastern NSW and Vic (and along Murray River), to far south-eastern SA.
 Introduced to numerous islands, such as Phillip Island Vic and Kangaroo Island SA.